stschiff/msmc/README.md

 To build the program, have a look at the two Makefiles.
 Adjust the path to the GSL and eventually run the `release` target.
 The program is written in the [D programming language](http://dlang.org).
 The reference compiler from Digitalmars can be downloaded [here](http://dlang.org/download.html).

-For generating the input files using my scripts, you need Python 3 (Yes, the future is now!).
+For generating the input files using my scripts, you need Python 3.4.
+I am sorry for this cutting edge dependency, I may make things compatible with Python 3.2 soon, but at the moment apparently my scripts won't work unless you use python 3.4.

 # Input File Format